The Best Household Germ Killers

 • Don't use a recycled bottle or old mixture.
 You'll have 24 hours to safely and effectively use a bleach and water solution.

-• Keep bleach bottles away from heat and sunlight.
-When storing, find a cool, dry place for bleach.
+• Bleach bottles should be kept away from heat and sunlight.
+When storing, find a cool, dry place for them.

-• Toss bleach if it's been more than one year since the product was made.
+• Toss bleach if it's been over a year since the product was made.
 How will you know?
-Again, the product label is the place to go for all the essential information you will need to use a product safely.
+Again, the product label is the place to go for all the essential information you need to use a product safely.
 Look for an expiration date on the bleach bottle.
 You'll find it in the letters and numbers printed on the product label.

 Be on the lookout for a sequence that looks like this: MR20106.
 This seemingly random set of letters and numbers means it was made in 2020 on the 106th day of the year.
 Don't worry about the letters as much as the numbers.